CtrlK

 Progressive Disclosure

-The content is well-organized with clear sections and headers, but it's a long monolithic document (~200+ lines of detailed instructions) with no references to external files.
-The file structure template, output modes, and detailed rigor requirements could be split into separate reference files to keep the main skill leaner.
+The content is well-organized with clear sections and headers, but it's a long monolithic document with no references to supporting files.
+The detailed file structure template, output modes, and key rules could potentially be split into separate reference files.
+However, given no bundle files exist, the inline approach is somewhat justified.

 2 / 3